marcduiker/marcduiker.github.io/_posts/2015-10-31-ruling-the-continuous-integration-seas-with-sitecore-ship-part-2.md

 ###Configuration

+I forgot to talk about the configuration in the previous post so let's have a look at that now.
-The configuration of Sitecore.Ship is split into two parts:
+The Sitecore.Ship configuration is split into two parts:

 - The __`ship.config`__ file (located in App_Config\Include) contains the
 patched `IgnoreUrlPrefixes` attribute to include the `/services/` url part which Sitecore.Ship is using.